The Infosound broadcast schedule

 also post their messages about local and regional events and services they offer.

-Throughout the day, you'll hear a general mix of all three types of items, interspersed with a little music.
-But, from time to time, we have
+Throughout the day, you'll hear a general mix of all three types of items, interspersed with music.
+But, from time to time, we have a few

 hope to make it easier for you to listen to the kind of information you want at times when you know you will be able to hear it.